When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Dragnet (1987)

-Tom Hanks and Dan Akroyd lead this parody homage to long-running TV show Dragnet, in which they play a typical pair of mismatched cops striving to defeat the PAGAN cult and its plans to produce a toxic gas.
+Tom Hanks and Dan Akroyd lead this parody homage to the long-running TV show Dragnet, in which they play a typical pair of mismatched cops striving to defeat the PAGAN cult and its plans to produce a toxic gas.
 Masked disguises and a fighter jet chase are thrown in for good measure.

 The Naked City (1948)